Self Assured Torment

 “I will link you but hold on a second first.”

-Nick after taking a couple of mouthfuls put the food back, looking into the specifics behind the Tulpa.
-A couple of sentences in his flatmate returned with a tall mirror.
+Nick, after taking a couple of mouthfuls, put the food back, looking into the specifics behind the Tulpa.
+After a couple of sentences, his flatmate returned with a tall mirror.

 “I went out today and bought this.”